ten3roberts/headerlibs/readme.md

 # Headerlibs
 A collection of single file libaries for C

-All libraries are entirely self sustaining and do not require any other files than the C standard library
+All libraries are entirely self contained and do not require any other files than the C standard library

 All library files contain their own copy of the MIT license